 When a student selects a specific major or minor, the academic representative of that major or minor assigns a faculty advisor to the student.
 Students who are ready to declare a major may do so beginning in November of their first year.
 Although some first-year undergraduates enter with definite goals, they are not assigned advisors in the majors until they have declared their major.
 Students engaging in further exploration of majors are expected to declare a major no later than the end of the second year (See Declaring a Major in the section on Academic Policies and Procedures).
 Opportunities for exploration of majors and minors include a Choices Fair, departmental information sessions, and individual conversations with faculty and academic advisors.

 After the first year, students who have not declared a major should consult their assigned advisor (noted in their online student information) or the academic representative of an academic department of interest for advice and schedule approval.

 Support in the Office of Student Advancement

-Navigators in the Office of Student Advancement serve as a hub to provide guidance in all aspects of being an undergraduate student at Case Western Reserve, including academic information related to undergraduate enrollment and degree programs.
+Navigators in Student Advancement serve as a hub to provide guidance in all aspects of being an undergraduate student at Case Western Reserve, including academic information related to undergraduate enrollment and degree programs.
 Each student is able to establish a multi-year relationship with their navigator, who is assigned during the summer before matriculation and continues to work with the student through the completion of degree requirements.
 Navigators are available to answer student and faculty questions about University rules, practices, programs, and resources and to refer students to other offices and opportunities, as appropriate.